-The recent release of Nicolas Winding Refn’s Neon Demon caused an uproar at the 2016 Cannes Film Festival.
+The release of Nicolas Winding Refn’s Neon Demon caused an uproar at the 2016 Cannes Film Festival.
 A depraved mix of self-indulgent cinematography and a muddled plot led to audience members literally yelling at the screen.
 Refn is all too familiar with strong reactions to his work, the jarring violence within Drive (2011) being heavily criticised upon release.
 However, there is one element within Neon Demon which, for better or for worse would have aided in the audience’s reaction – a throwback to the Body Horror Genre.

 Body Horror’s “scares” are in the name; mostly centred on the destruction, degeneration or mutation of the human form.
 It finds its roots in our primal fear of the uncanny and from an internal, not external threat.
 This leads to an alienation of our own physical self, ensuing in a tension and paranoia pitted against our own biological makeup.
 Bodies designed or moving in a recognisable but jarring way, the Uncanny Valley, often provoke this reaction and feed into our subconscious fear of the other.
 This is why body horror is so disturbing, the images stick in the memory and the source of fear is inescapable, coming from within ourselves.